intellectivelab/docs.intellectivelab.com/_docs/release-notes/u4nCino-release-notes.md

 ![properties-mapping](u4nCino-release-notes/images/properties-mapping.png)

 ## Document viewing after migration
-Each document after migration to the FileNet repository can be view or downloaded using Unity application.
+Each document after migration to the FileNet repository can be viewed or downloaded using Unity application.
-Document is opened in the separate browser tab in Unity application after clicking on Donload File link in appropriate Salesforce object in Document Manager tab
+Document is opened in the separate browser tab in Unity application after clicking on `Download File` link in appropriate Salesforce object in Document Manager tab:

 ![download-document](u4nCino-release-notes/images/download-document.png)

-Standard download dialog for file saving is opened in the separate browser tab if document can't be opened in browser, for example for Microsoft office documents
+Standard download dialog for file saving is opened in the separate browser tab if document can't be opened in browser, for example for Microsoft Office documents.

 # New Features